 The biggest mistake we see: picking a tool because "everyone uses it" rather than because it fits your actual workflow.
 An expensive all-in-one platform you don't use is far worse than a simple tool you execute perfectly.

-Want to see how Abmatic approaches ABM strategy for your specific motion?
+Want to see how Abmatic AI approaches ABM strategy for your specific motion?
 Book a demo with our growth team.
 We'll show you how to select the right tooling for your stage and revenue target.

 Yes.
-Abmatic is purpose-built for mid-market and enterprise B2B companies.
+Abmatic AI is purpose-built for mid-market and enterprise B2B companies.
 It is not designed for early-stage startups or SMBs.
 Enterprise pricing is available on request; mid-market plans start at $36K/year.